 - Encouraging parents, where appropriate, to separate themselves from their children for brief periods at first, gradually building up to longer absences - Assigning a buddy/back-up key person to each child in case the key person is not available.
-Parents are made aware of this to support the settling process and attachment - Respecting the circumstances of all families, including those who are unable to stay for long periods of time in the nursery and reassure them of their child's progress towards settling in - Not taking a child on an outing from the nursery until he/she is completely settled.
+Parents are made aware of this to support the settling process and attachment - Respecting the circumstances of all families, including those who are unable to stay for long periods of time in the nursery and reassure them of their child's progress towards settling in - Not taking a child on an outing from the nursery until he/she is completely settled. - For the purpose of this publication the term 'parents' will be used to describe all types of primary caregivers, such as biological and adoptive parents, foster carers and guardians.

-This policy was adopted on Signed on behalf of the nursery Date for review 09/2021 Alison Shipton 09/2022
+This policy was adopted on Signed on behalf of the nursery Date for review 09/2022 Alison Shipton 09/2023